eferri65/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

-#####As required, I submitted the following files:

-How to share data with a statistician
 ===========

 This is a guide for anyone who needs to share data with a statistician.
 The target audiences I have in mind are: